 - Must be proficient in speaking and reading English.

 - All non-native English speaking applicants must take the Test of English as a Foreign Language (TOEFL).
-Applicants must score at least:
+Applicants must score at least the following on a given examination; we do no accept TOEFL BEST score reporting.

 - 550 on paper-based